Meers Brook

-The Meers Brook is a stream in Sheffield, England and one of the main tributaries of the River Sheaf.

-The Meers Brook originates in Gleadless and flows downhill through Gleadless Valley and Meersbrook then, culverted, continues underneath Heeley to pour into the River Sheaf near Saxon Road and Clyde Road in Lowfield.
+The Meers Brook is a brook in Sheffield, England, and one of the main tributaries of the River Sheaf.
+It originates in Gleadless and flows downhill through Gleadless Valley and Meersbrook then, culverted, continues underneath Heeley to pour into the River Sheaf near Saxon Road and Clyde Road.

 Course

-The river starts at a spring to the west of Gleadless Townend, close to some allotment gardens, and heads in a west-north-westerly direction, passing through Herdings Wood to the north of Herdings, which is part of the Gleadless Valley area of Sheffield.
+The river starts at a spring west of Gleadless Townend, close to some allotment gardens, and heads in a west-north-westerly direction, passing through Herdings Wood north of Herdings, which is part of the Gleadless Valley area of Sheffield.
 In the woods it is joined by another small stream.
-To the south of Rollestone, it is joined by a stream which rises in Hemsworth, and flows northwards through wooded terrain, which joins onto Rollestone Wood.
+South of Rollestone, it is joined by a stream that rises in Hemsworth, and flows northwards through wooded terrain, which joins onto Rollestone Wood.
 After passing under Blackstock Road, it is joined by another stream, which rises in Buck Wood, Newfield Green, and flows in a south-westerly direction.
 A series of streams rise in Leeshall Wood, and combine before joining Meers Brook near the Rollestone recycling centre.
 The river used to flow around the northern edge of the recycling site and across open land bordered on the northern side by High Bank Wood, and to the south by Car Wood, but it has been culverted in this area.

 Near the end of the culvert, it is joined by a stream which rises near Norton Woodseats sports ground, from where it flows northwards.
 The stream flows under Cat Lane to join Meers Brook, and then both flow under Cat Lane again, along the northern edge of Meersbrook allotment gardens, and under Carfield Lane.
-There is then a short section where it forms the boundary between gardens on Northcode Avenue and Meersbrook Road, before it disappears into a culvert where Northcode Avenue, Meersbrook Road and Albert Road meet.
-Prior to the culvert being built, it ran along the bottom of gardens on Albert Road, passed under Brooklyn Road, passed the north end of Molloy Street, and then flowed around Joseph Tyzack's saw works.
+There is then a short section where it forms the boundary between gardens on Northcote Avenue and Meersbrook Road, before it disappears into a culvert where Northcote Avenue, Meersbrook Road and Albert Road meet.
+Before the culvert was built, the stream ran along the bottom of gardens on Albert Road, passed under Brooklyn Road, passed the north end of Molloy Street, and then flowed around Joseph Tyzack's saw works.
 The building dates from the 1880s and was constructed of red bricks, although modifications were made in the 20th century.
 Tyzack made saws there until the mid-20th century, after which the works, offices and salesroom were reused as workshops.
 The building is grade II listed.
-The river marked the end of Bradbury Street and Arlington Road, and then passed under houses on London Road, some railway sidings serving a goods depot, and the main line into Sheffield railway station, before it joined the Sheaf near Saxon Road.
+The river marked the end of Bradbury Street and Arlington Road, and then passed under houses on London Road and Heeley railway sidings serving a goods depot, and the main line into Sheffield railway station, before it joined the Sheaf near Saxon Road.